ibm-cloud-docs/AnalyticsEngine/aggregating-logs.md

 # Configuring log aggregation
 {: #log-aggregation}

 {{site.data.keyword.iae_full_notm}} supports aggregating cluster logs to a centralized log server that you own.
-Currently LogDNA is the only supported log server that you can aggregate logs to.
+Currently {{site.data.keyword.la_short}} is the only supported log server that you can aggregate logs to.

 You can collect the logs for the following components in an {{site.data.keyword.iae_full_notm}} cluster:

-- {{site.data.keyword.iae_full_notm}} daemon logs, for example  those for Spark, Hive, Yarn, Knox as so on on the management and data nodes
+- {{site.data.keyword.iae_full_notm}} daemon logs, for example  those for Spark, Hive, Yarn, Knox as so on, on the management and data nodes
 - Yarn application job logs

 Log aggregation can only be configured for  {{site.data.keyword.iae_full_notm}} clusters created on or after  August 21, 2019.